prysmaticlabs/documentation/docs/install/mac/docker.md

 Below are instructions for initialising a beacon node and connecting to the public testnet.
 To further understand the role that the beacon node plays in Prysm, see [this section](../how-prysm-works/overview-technical) of the documentation.

+   > **NOTICE:** It is recommended to open up port tcp/13000 and udp/12000 on your local router to improve connectivity and receive more peers from the network.
+To do so, navigate to `192.168.0.1` in your browser and login if required.
+Follow along with the interface to modify your routers firewall settings.
+When this task is completed, append the parameter`--p2p-host-ip=$(curl -s ident.me)` to your selected beacon startup command presented in this section to use the newly opened port.

 To start your beacon node, issue the following command:

 ```text